intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The IETF LLC should take these security considerations into account during the implementation and enforcement of any relevant contracts.

+# IANA Considerations

+This document has no actions for IANA.

+# Updates to RFC 7841

+This document specifies the following text for the "Status of This Memo" section of RFCs published in the Editorial Stream.

+## First Paragraph

+Because all Editorial Stream RFCs have a status of Informational, the first paragraph of the "Status of This Memo" section shall be as specified in Appendix A.2.1 of {{RFC7841}}.

+## Second Paragraph

+The second paragraph of the "Status of This Memo" section shall be as follows:

+"This document is a product of the RFC Series Policy Definition process.
+It represents the consensus of the RFC Series Working Group approved by the RFC Series Approval Board.
+Such documents are not candidates for any level of Internet Standard; see Section 2 of RFC 7841.

+## Third Paragraph

+The third paragraph of the "Status of This Memo" section shall be as specified in Section 3.5 of RFC 7841.

 # Changes from RFC 8728